gorenje/loadbalancer.inapp/README.md

 ## Deployment

+Easiest way to deploy this, is to use heroku!

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/adtekio/tracking.inapp)

 ## Setup & Testing locally

-To start the server:
+Generate a ```.env``` and then fill it with values:

+    prompt> rake appjson:to_dotenv
+    prompt> $EDITOR .env

+Start the application:

-    foreman start
+    prompt> foreman start